Madonna, Kylie, The Veronicas, Kacey Musgraves, Florrie & Taylor Swift… A Load of Singles: Reviewed!

 To say this was a Return To Form would do Rebel Heart and two-thirds(ish) of MDNA a disservice, so let’s instead settle for SPIRITUAL SUCCESSOR TO LA ISLA BONITA and SUMMER BANGER IN WAITING.
 Madonna hasn’t sounded this human on record in more than a decade, and those tantalising Mirwais synths recall happier times: namely, anything pre-Hard Candy.

 Madame X is a secret agent.
 Madame X is a cha cha instructor.
-Madame X is the Madonna we loved and missed and we are very pleased to welcome back onto our streaming devices of choice.
+Madame X is the Madonna we loved and missed and are very pleased to welcome back into our collective affections.

 New York City

 Will this be to upcoming umpteenth career retrospective Step Back in Time what I Believe In You was to Ultimate Kylie?
 Too early to say for sure, of course, but whereas I Believe In You was a 100% Q4 certified lead single with added Scissor Sisters, New York City is built around a 15 year old Mylo sample and barely scrapes bonus track status; apparently less worthy of inclusion on Step Back in Time’s vinyl edition than bloody Kids.
 KIDS.
 Even controlling for Robbie Williams it’s a playlisting decision I would only half-heartedly argue with—NYC is a cute but tinny afterthought, with none of the rhinestoned disco sparkle from its live outings last year.